-Midterm reports covering the work for the first half of each term will be available to all students.
+Midterm reports covering the work for the first half of each term will be available to all students through Web Advisor.
 These reports are not recorded on the student's permanent record.
-Official reports showing final grades will be issued to all students at the close of the term and these will be recorded on the student's permanent record.
+Official reports showing final grades will be available to all students through Web Advisor at the close of the term and these will be recorded on the student's permanent record.